LSYLAB/-NHGR-Nested-Hierarchical-Group-wise-Registration/README.md

 Step5: Group-wise registration is performed from local subgroups to global population.
 (Train_WAT1-6_mix.py)

 ### **Note:**
-When the article is published, we will further refine the ReadMe and code.Thanks for understanding!
+When this work is published, we will further refine the ReadMe and code.Thanks for understanding!